kvongrassamy/EconMarketAnalysisAI/README.md

 # AI Agents for Economic Market Analysis
 This project is to create agents to do market research on the US Economy.
-It will review Consumers, Government, Investments, and Net Exports

 # Hompage View
 ![Model](https://github.com/kvongrassamy/EconMarketAnalysisAI/blob/master/image/EconHomePage.PNG)